Microsoft-TrainingKits/HOL-ConnectingApplicationsVNet/README.md

-﻿# Connecting a PaaS application to an IaaS Application with a Virtual Network - for Visual Studio 2012 #
+# Connecting a PaaS application to an IaaS Application with a Virtual Network #

 ## Hands-on Lab ##